5 S’s of Breast Augmentation – IMPLANT SIZE

 In my last post I covered breast implant substance, a critical choice in determining how natural your breasts will feel.

-This post will address another important decision all interested women must make: implant size.
-One of the most common questions perspective patients have is “what breast implant size should I choose?”
+This post will address another important decision all interested women must make: breast implant size.
+One of the most common questions prospective patients have is “what breast implant size should I choose?”

 Breast Implant Size